Friday, July 13, 2012

 Mirroring Zola's imagined tale of love in a department store, real-life Ernest Cognacq, while working at Le Bon Marche married dress assistant Louise Jay.
 Together they went off to create La Samaritaine.
 In the Marais, Musee Cognacq-Jay is the result of their accumulated riches.
 Department stores Printemps(founded in 1865, by Jules Jaluzot and Jean-Alfred Duclos) and Galeries Lafayette(founded in 1893, two cousins, Théophile Bader and Alphonse Kahn) were soon to follow along with Macy's, Harrod's.

 Zola's Au Bonheur des Dames will fill you in on the inner workings behind the doors of the grand magasine you have thrown money at.
 He touches on many social issues of the time: the rise of a consumer culture and the changing role of women.
-Altogether a fascinating read, especially the detailed historical introduction.
+A fascinating read, especially the detailed historical introduction.

 21 comments: